Home

 • to understand how the similarities and differences among the sentence types that alternate with each other are best represented within a theory of grammar

-• to understand similarities and differences in the processing and grammatical representation of L1 and L2 language varieties
+• to understand similarities and differences in the processing and grammatical representation of L1, L2, and heritage language varieties

 • to provide a deeper understanding of the relation between various types of linguistic evidence, especially acceptability judgments, and their theoretical interpretations